DhiaMnasser/Tunisia-s-Got-Talent-Web/README.md

 Tunisia's Got Talent Web
 ========================

-Tunisia's Got Talent Website is a platform for talents where people can watch and vote for their best participants .
+Tunisia's Got Talent Website is a platform for talents where people can enroll, watch and vote for their best participants .

 What's inside?